hsf-training/cpluspluscourse/README.md

 ## Exercises guidelines

-### About instructions for mentors and students
+### Instructions for mentors and students

-The [cheat sheet](code/ExercisesCheatSheet_All.md) is only for mentors, with roadmap, solutions and key points to discuss.

-Readmes are for students.
-These host the basic building instructions, give the name of the main program file, and possibly give a summary of the exercise goals and steps.
+Students should start with the README in the respective exercise folders.
+These have the basic building instructions, give the name of the main program file, and possibly give a summary of the exercise goals and steps.

-Inside the code, one gets more precise help on what should/could be done and also where (e.g. when the code is long and only one part needs to be worked on).
+Inside the code, one gets more precise help on what should/could be done.
+If the code is longer and only some parts need to be touched, this is often pointed out with comments.

-### About solutions
+### Solutions to exercises

 Each exercice should provide a solution in the `solution` subdirectory.
 For any `<name>.cpp` exercise, the solution should be called `solution/<name>.sol.cpp`.
+We invite students to only consult the solution when they completed an exercise or when they are really stuck.
+The preferred order is:
+1. Work on the exercise and consult the slides
+2. Discuss problems and questions with the class and the mentor
+3. Consult the solution

 ### About building